 Started in 2009, Neighbours Aotearoa is a collaborative campaign organised and supported by Lifewise, Inspiring Communities, The Mental Health Foundation, Christchurch Methodist Mission, New Zealand Red Cross, Neighbourhood Support New Zealand, Kāinga Ora, Auckland Council and Housing New Zealand.

 Neighbours Aotearoa (formerly Neighbours Day Aotearoa) is a community development initiative dedicated to growing, connecting and strengthening neighbourhoods across the country.
 It is a place-based and local approach – neighbours linking up in their local communities.
 Each year in March they encourage everybody to do something small - or large! - to know a neighbour a bit better.

 From humble beginnings, Neighbours Aotearoa has evolved and grown - initially being just one day, it then expanded to 10 days.
 In 2023, they will see the initiative span the entire month of March.
 Their vision is to see locally driven year-round activities, participation and organising that makes longer-term and more deeply ingrained changes to the social fabric of Aotearoa.

-Thousands of neighbours, organisations, local government and local businesses have been involved, bringing neighbours together over ten days in March each year.
+Thousands of neighbours, organisations, local government and local businesses have been involved, bringing neighbours together every March, every year since 2009.

-Every year parishes around Aotearoa New Zealand get involved in Neighbours Day - sometimes in partnership with their local Presbyterian Support, particularly Presbyterian Support Northern (PresCare), or another agency, or on their own.
+Every year parishes around Aotearoa New Zealand get involved in Neighbours Aotearoa - sometimes in partnership with their local Presbyterian Support, particularly Presbyterian Support Northern (PresCare), or another agency, or on their own.
 For inspiration and ideas about how to get involved, check out the Neighbours Aotearoa website and see past Church Neighbours Day projects on the left hand menu.